michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 **Quiz 6**

 (13) True or False?
-A function defined with `reduce` must return the same type as the elements in the array.
+A function defined with `reduce` must return the same type as the elements in the list.

 <form>
   <input type="radio" name="True" value="True">&nbsp;True</input><br/>